Teesside Steelworks: Insolvency of British Steel

 In May 2019 British Steel collapsed and was taken over by the Insolvency Service.
 It was later purchased in March 2020 by Jingye Group, who agreed to save the remaining jobs by modernising the steelworks.

 Electric Arc Furnace plans

 In April 2024, British Steel won planning permission for an electric arc furnace to be built at the remaining Lackenby site.
-There is however no clear timetable for the actual construction of the structure.
+In March 2025 British Steel announced that the plans had been abandoned.

 Demolition and Redevelopment

-The steelworks' BOS plant, blast furnace, and power station, along with auxiliary structures, were demolished in between October 2022 and June 2023, creating a 4,500-acre site of brownfield land.
+The steelworks' BOS plant, blast furnace, and power station, along with auxiliary structures, were demolished between October 2022 and June 2023, creating a 4,500-acre brownfield site.

-This site is being regenerated as Teesworks, one of multiple sites included in the Teesside Freeport project.
+The site is being regenerated as Teesworks, one of multiple sites included in the Teesside Freeport project.

-Environmental aspects

-The closure of the steelworks, coupled with the running down of many coal-fired power stations and a UK Government carbon tax, led to a 6% reduction in carbon emissions from the United Kingdom in 2016.

 Transport

 The site is situated alongside the A66 and A1085 dual carriageways.
 Main access is via the Lackenby and Redcar entrances, situated on the A1085.

 The site is adjacent to Teesport that was used for iron ore, coal, and other raw material imports, and steel exports.

 The site was served by the Redcar British Steel railway station, which opened on 19 June 1978.
 Northern discontinued service to the station in December 2019, prior to this the station (owned by Network Rail), was surrounded by private land, which prevented any public access to or from the station.